kirstin/kirstinheidler.co.uk/pages/pages-root-folder/index.md

     image: ian-schneider-TamMbr4okv4-unsplash.jpg
     text: 'Relationships are at once complex and simple.
 Find peace and understanding.'
   - title: "Sessions for Groups"
-    url: '#groups'
+    url: '/groups/'
     image: randy-tarampi-U2eUlPEKIgU-unsplash.jpg
     text: 'Regardless of what kind of group you are, dynamics can be challenging.
-Clarity and discernment<br/> Have things fall into place. '
+Clarity and discernment<br/> Learn to engage your own issues effectively '
   - title: "Businesses"
     url: '/businesses/'
     image: jason-goodman-Oalh2MojUuk-unsplash.jpg